shahbazahmed1269/shahbazahmed1269.github.io/_posts/2026-07-23-streams-are-not-queues.md

 ## What a queue does instead

-A queue makes a much narrower promise, and it makes a deliberate sacrifice to get there: it gives up strict ordering.
+A queue makes a much narrower promise, and it makes a deliberate sacrifice to get there: it gives up strict ordering by default.
 A worker pulls a record.
 While it's being processed, nobody else can see it (it's checked out, not gone).
 The worker finishes and deletes it.
 If the worker crashes before the delete happens, the checkout expires after a timeout and the record becomes visible again for the next available worker — which might not be the same worker, and might process it out of the original sequence.
 The system counts how many times this has happened, and after a threshold, parks the record in a dead-letter queue.

 That lack of ordering is the reason queues _can_ isolate a poison message.
 Because records aren't chained to each other in sequence, one record failing doesn't hold up the rest.
 In a stream, ordering and head-of-line blocking are two sides of the same coin.
 In a queue, any worker can grab any visible record, so a stuck one just sits in timeout while everything else moves on.